 A daylight sensor is a photo-cell detecting device that reads available light in a space and sends a signal to the control system.
-In a process known as Daylight Harvesting, these sensors takes advantage of naturally available light and dim or completely switch-off the electric lights in a well day-lit space.
+In a process known as Daylight Harvesting, these sensors take advantage of naturally available light and dim or completely switch off the electric lights in a well day-lit space.
 Daylight sensors are typically used to save energy, provide automatic control, and comply with building codes.
-Daylight sensors have also been shown to provide between 20%-60% in Light Savings.
+Daylight sensors have also been shown to provide between 20% to 60% in lighting energy savings.

-a.
-No Sensors: No spaces are equipped to dim/turn off the lights when there is
+No Sensors: 0%, No spaces are equipped to dim/turn off the lights when there is

-b.
-Partial Sensors: Around half the building area is equipped with sensors to turn off the lights when there is sufficient daylight.
+Partial Sensors: 50%, Around half the building area is equipped with sensors to turn off the lights when there is sufficient daylight.